frconor-ebook/meditations/_posts/2025-11-20-the-widows-mite.md

 We will be more generous if we realize the gift.
 We spend our day thanking God for all the material things, the spiritual things, that He\'s given to us.
 That will also foster our generosity because we\'ll see how we have been blessed.
 So there\'s great potential in all these areas.

 We have to "put ourselves unconditionally in the presence of God, 'like clay in the hands of the potter' (Jer.
-18:6), and humbly confess to him: 'You are my God and my all' (Josemaría Escrivá, *Friends of God*, Point 167).
+18:6), and humbly confess to him: 'You are my God and my all'" (Josemaría Escrivá, *Friends of God*, Point 167).

 Lord, I want to give you everything.
 Help me to hold nothing back.
 Help me to see how generous you have been with me.